mill5james/IoTEdgeMethodVsMessage/README.md

 # IoTEdgeMethodVsMessage

-Demonstrates a problem with the Azure IoT Edge runtime
+Demonstrates a problems with the Azure IoT Edge runtime

 ## Producer